Claude Code vs Cursor: The Missing Layer Between Coding and Shipping

 TLDR;

-• Cursor offers a fast, GUI-first IDE with a similar interface to VS Code.
-It has a Normal mode of 128K token capacity and a Max Mode of 200K token capacity.
-However, in practice, it can reduce the token capacity as the Cursor may shorten the input or drop older context to keep the response fast.
+- Cursor is a VS Code fork that adds inline AI completions, chat-based prompting, and an Agent Mode for multi-step edits inside the editor.
+However, it can reduce the token capacity as the Cursor may shorten the input or drop older context to keep the response fast.

-Before getting started on the feature-by-feature comparison, let’s review the tools’ overview and their key features.
+Before getting started on the feature-by-feature comparison, let’s review the tools’ overview and their Key Capabilities.
 This will help us understand the comparison better.
 Let’s start with Claude Code first:

 Claude Code

-• Minimal friction in shell workflows: Enables high-level operations like “@ file: run integration tests, then fix errors” without leaving your terminal.
+- Minimal friction in shell workflows: Helps in high-level operations like “@ file: run integration tests, then fix errors” without leaving your terminal.

 Cursor